-worcester, MA, In a struggling, working-class nome during the Great Depression.
+In a family memoir, Kathleen describes growing up in Worcester, MA, in a struggling, working-class home during The Great Depression.
 She remembers the "kitchen rackets" the Irish community organized to welcome newcomers from the Emerald Isle.
 "The relatives of the newcomer invited all their friends.
 One room was stripped of its furniture and a fiddler and accordion player played fast Irish jigs, which some of the grownups, but most of the children danced to, while in the kitchen, women prepared mounds of ham sandwiches, cakes, Irish bread and coffee."